 Montrose is one of Houston’s cultural centers and boasts of a distinctly bohemian vibe with its art museums, festivals, 1920s mansions, and quirky townhomes.

 However, it is also seeing a rise in upscale condominiums and old-style and new construction single-family homes due to a boom in property development projects in the area.

-Although it is a mostly residential neighborhood, retail and entertainment spots are still easily accessible within the Montrose area, and commutes going to and from downtown, Galleria and the Medical Center are relatively easy.
+Although it is a mostly residential neighborhood, retail and entertainment spots are still easily accessible within the Montrose area, and commute going to and from downtown, Galleria, and the Medical Center are relatively easy.

 The neighborhood is also home to several International Baccalaureate World Schools, and, of course, to the High School for the Performing and Visual Arts (HSPVA), a highly sought-after Fine Arts magnet school.

 Northside is one of Houston’s oldest neighborhoods and offers fairly affordable homes that start for as low as $100,000 and average around $275,000.